dialex/start-testing/docs/tools/dev-methodologies.md

 For every method or class you need to implement, repeat the "Red-Green-Refactor" cycle:

-1. Decide what code behaviour you want to implement.
+1. Decide what code behaviour you want to implement;
-2. Write a set of unit tests that assert that behaviour.
+2. Write a set of unit tests that assert that behaviour;
-3. Run those tests.
-They should fail.
+3. Run those tests -- they should fail;
-4. Write enough code to make them pass.
+4. Write enough code to make them pass;
-5. Run those tests.
-They should pass.
+5. Run those tests -- they should pass;
-6. (optional) Refactor the code.
-Repeat steps 4 and 5.
+6. Refactor the code, and repeat steps 4-5.

 These unit tests usually cover happy and sad paths (see [Test types: Unit tests]()).